-Takeout can be so easy — with GrubHub, DoorDash, Uber Eats, or an old-school phone call — you don’t even need to swing by your favorite Mexican place on the way home from work to grab a bag full of your favorite tacos.
+Takeout can be so easy — with GrubHub, DoorDash, Uber Eats, or an old-school phone call — you don’t even need to swing by your favorite Mexican place to grab a bag full of your favorite tacos.

 But when you add in delivery charges and tips, takeout can turn into a budget-buster.
 And it’s easy to get tempted by the not-so-healthy choices on the menu, blowing your calorie count for the day — or the week.

-With a little planning, and maybe a switch to an Instacart grocery delivery order, you can make your own tacos at home — and take control of your costs and calories.
+With a little planning, you can make your own tacos at home — and take control of your costs and calories.
 These chefs show you how to do it.

 “The simple act of letting the garlic sit in the oil and having the melon sit in the Sriracha creates a massive flavor difference in the dish as a whole,” he says.
 “It is rather simple to create, but the flavors are deceptively complex.”
 And you can use that oil and salsa for multiple dishes, not just these tacos.

 Richman says that since you can control the quality of the ingredients and the portion size in this recipe, you end up with a much healthier meal, compared to takeout.
 “And food is always better fresh off the grill or straight out of the oven,” he says.